Analytical Framework for Power System Strength: Device models

-Consider a GFL converter model with active and reactive power control, ideal synchronization, and a droop frequency control.
-The set of DAEs describing such model are shown below, where the symbols have the usual meanings:
+Consider a GFL converter model with active and reactive power control, and a droop frequency control.
+In order to be consistent with the time scale of the rest of the models provided in this section, synchronization is considered ideal, i.e., the PLL dynamics are considered fast and neglected.\footnote{The only reason to neglect PLL dynamics is to match the slower time scale of the rest of the models provided in the paper, so that case studies in Section \ref{sec:study_case} are consistent.
+However, the framework accepts models with PLLs.} The set of DAEs describing such a model is shown below, where the symbols have the usual meanings:

 along with the algebraic equations:

 From the set of DAEs of the GFL model, the following expressions are found:

 where: